 The Story in One Chart

 I always start my personal review of the week by looking at a great chart.
-This week I am featuring Jill Mislinski.
-She includes a lot of relevant information in a single picture – worth more than a thousand words.
-Read the full post for more great charts and background analysis.
+This week I am featuring Jill Mislinski’s version.
+Her chart combines much of what interests us in one picture.

 Each week I break down events into good and bad.
 For our purposes, “good” has two components.
 The news must be market friendly and better than expectations.
 I avoid using my personal preferences in evaluating news – and you should, too!